Máddji

-Máddji has performed in a number of official contexts, including in the Sami Melodi Grand Prix in 2006.
+Máddji has performed in a number of official contexts, including in the Sámi Grand Prix in 2006.
 Her solo debut came in 2010 with the album Dobbelis, released on the Sami label DAT.
 "Dobbelis" is best translated with the word "beyond", and her music is characterized by a somewhat different aural landscape than traditionally associated with Sami music.
 Máddji has also contributed as a vocalist and songwriter to two of the songs from Inger-Mari Aikio-Arianaick on the Sami children's album Ima Ipmasat from 2007.
-She has also collaborated with the Norwegian duo Alvedanser, and contributes to the joik (a type of Sami singing) in the song Save me by Tone Damli Aaberge.
+She has also collaborated with the Norwegian duo Alvedanser, and contributes to the joik (a type of Sami singing) in the song "Save Me" by Tone Damli.